 Coronavirus Disease (COVID-19) Information

 In continued consultation with the Medical Director of The William Breman Jewish Home, Dr. Elliott Jackson, Jewish HomeLife follows the guidelines from the Centers for Disease Control (CDC) and Center for Medicare and Medicaid Services (CMS).
 Safety is our primary concern for our residents, clients and staff.
+We are making significant efforts in making sure all of our staff and residents are vaccinated.
 Through our aggressive PPE procurement efforts, widespread contact tracing and access to highly sensitive and accurate testing we have processes in place to contain the virus if (when) faced with cases.
 We have led the way in infection control, and have earned our families’ trust.

-Among our senior care peers, Jewish HomeLife is leading the way with regard to testing, contact tracing, PPE and infection control.
+Among our senior care peers, Jewish HomeLife is leading the way with regard to testing, contact tracing, PPE, infection control and making efforts to vaccinate our residents and staff.
 We have a proven track record of isolating and containing any instances of COVID-19, and keeping our communities safe and healthy for residents and team members.

 Watch our 2-minute video to see how the exceptional men and women of Jewish HomeLife have come together to protect our residents and each other.

 From activities and dining to visitation and care, our team members compassionately balance safety requirements with the need to reduce isolation and keep our residents engaged and active.

 We have comprehensive admissions and readmissions guidelines that follow CMS and CDC recommendations for our residents to ensure their health and safety, as well as our staff and their families.

 Since the first days of the pandemic, Jewish HomeLife continually earns the trust of our residents, clients, and families by operating all our residential communities and at-home care services with four guiding safety pillars, to the best of our ability, each day.